AlbertoSinigaglia/Forecast_Weather/README.md

-# Miky-Weather
+# Miky-ForecastWeather
-A simple website that make you know the current weather in the city typed into the textbox.
-All the data are kept by an online free weather web API named open weather.
+A website that basing on your current position, or on the city name entered, is able to find the weather forecast for the current and next days.
+Then you can choose from the days displayed and get the hourly weather foreacast of the selected day.